 Any of the 4 above types of glass can be laminated.
 It’s created by layering sheets of heat-treated glass with interlayers of polymeric material.
 Polymeric materials are macromolecules composed of dillions of repeated linked units.
 Needless to say, this stuff is ridiculously strong.
-Three examples of polymeric material that’s used in glass fabrication are pol vinyl butyral (PVB) and SentryGuard Plus (SGP), and cast in place (CIP).
+Three examples of polymeric materials that are used in glass fabrication are polyvinyl butyral (PVB) and SentryGuard Plus (SGP), and cast-in-place (CIP).

 Laminated glass has bullet-resistant capabilities (Elon Musk thought so too), fragment retention, sound dampening, ultraviolet filtering, and is resistant to fire.
 Upon impact, the outer layers of the sandwich may shatter, but the center polymeric material will hold!

 PVB – pressure and heat are applied to this polymeric material between the two layers of glass on either side, compressing it all into one happy cohesive unit.